yrechtman/hiring-site/content/jd.md

 ## What the job is

-**Be in the room.** You'll represent Slow at events, dinners, and founder meetings.
+**Be in the room/network.** You'll represent Slow at events, dinners, and founder meetings.
 More importantly, you'll build your own presence in the founder and operator networks I'm asking you to be in.
 I want you spending time with whoever is interesting to you (and interesting to me).
 The requirement is that a lot of things are interesting to you and you have the energy to go pursue them.

 **Build the machine.** We are actively building internal tools, workflows, and automations.
 You'll own a meaningful part of that for yourself, for me, and for the firm overall.
 This means shipping real things with and actively using AI tools.

 **Build your brand.** This is a platform job.
 You have the Slow calling card, access to our network, and the autonomy to develop a public point of view.
 I want you to raise your profile and be known for something.

-**Cultivate taste and exercise judgement.** It's not enough to see a lot of things, you have to create a specific model of the world that makes sense to you and might be right.
-Use your head.
+**Cultivate taste and exercise judgement.** It's not enough to see a lot of things, you have to create a specific model of the world that makes sense to you and might be right. ~Use your head and have an opinion that you're willing to back up.~

 **Eat glass.** You will also do unglamorous work.
 Logistics, coordination, follow-through, box checking, things that are essential to making it run.
 This is the tax on everything else and it is non-negotiable.